Duds/BidWriter/README.md

 - **Export Options**: Export the final draft in multiple formats like PDF, Word etc.

 ## Tech Stack
-- Python Notebook for development and testing
+- Jupyter Notebook for development and testing
 - MongoDB for database storage
 - OpenAI LLM API for text generation
 - Express.js for optional web interface